akshaybengani/Python-tutorials/README.md

 Similar like other languages python also have **while** and **for** loop but with different syntax.

 ## While Loop
-While is a loop which actually works like a repeatativly if condition, therefore the while loop continoously checks and works till the if condition become false
+While is a loop which actually works like a repetitively if condition, therefore the while loop continuously checks and works till the if condition becomes false

 ```python
 n=5